Updated on 28.04.2026|9:42 AM

 Liquid Funds

 SEBI categorization of mutual fund schemes, define liquid funds as funds that invest in debt and money market securities which mature in 91 days only.
-They are called liquid because units can be converted to money and get credited to accounts very easily.

 Benefits of investing in liquid funds